Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Charge and energy magnetization from the Einstein relation

 ~ In this section we demonstrate that the known expression of the charge magnetization can be recovered by demanding that the Einstein relation holds for the electric transport current.
 The electric transport current can be obtained by subtracting the charge magnetization current from the total electric current.
-The magnetization electric current is the curl of the charge magnetization, whose expression has been obtained in Ref.\cite{PhysRevLett.97.026603}.
-Here we show that the same expression of the charge magnetization can be obtained by demanding that the Einstein relation holds for the electric transport current.
+The charge magnetization current is the curl of the charge magnetization, whose expression has been obtained in Ref.\cite{PhysRevLett.97.026603}.
+Here we show that the same expression can be obtained by using this alternative formalism.
 In the next section, we will employ the same strategy to find the expression for the energy magnetization (whose curl is the bound energy current).
 The expression for the electric magnetization current is,